 Limping up to the table, William Lever claims Hep has stuck pins in the leg of a doll made in his likeness.

 ‘It wasn’t I who caused injury to your leg!’
 Hep shouts.
 ‘You did that yourself when you fell dead drunk into that ditch last Michaelmas!’

 As the whole Courthouse erupts into laughter, the Squire fixes them with a dark stare.
 Knowing exactly how they’ll suffer by not taking proceedings as seriously as he wishes, the villagers fall silent.

-‘I have seen you staring at my bosom,’ Hep retorts ‘because you is a dirty-minded lecher.
-I’m not afraid to slap you down when you stick your hand on my arse, so you want rid of me!’
+‘I have seen you staring at my bosom,’ Hep retorts.
+‘Because you are a dirty-minded lecher.
+I’m not afraid to slap you down when you stick your hand on my arse.
+That’s why you want rid of me!’

 Turning to the Squire, she cries ‘You have already decided I am guilty.’

 ‘See, she can read minds!
 By the power of Satan!’ declares the Squire, in triumph.

 ‘If I truly had such powers would I not undo the ties that bind me?’ cries Hep, ‘and fly through the air to safety?
 Would I not call up my Master, Satan, to blast and shrivel you to dust?’

 ‘You seek to threaten us, Witch!
 You foul creature!’ shouts the Minister, thumping the table again, and again.

 Next, they bring John Killick forward to bear witness.